The Gazette (band): 2015–2016: 13th Anniversary and Project: Dark Age

 On March 10, 2015, the Gazette held their 13th anniversary at Nippon Budokan.
-They also opened a special exhibition divided on panels in which they displayed members' instrument models, showed the band's history and placed a message board where fans could write a message to the band.
-The exhibition was open for everyone even for fans who didn't attend the concert.
+They also opened a special exhibition divided on panels in which they displayed members' instrument models, showed the band's history and placed a message board where fans could write messages to the band.
+The exhibition was open to everyone, even those who did not attend the concert.

-After their 13th anniversary, the Gazette announced a musical cycle called "Project: Dark Age" consisting of a 13 movements including the overture and a grand finale.

-The 1st movement is their latest album Dogma.

-The 2nd movement is a tour promoting their latest album.
-The tour is titled "Dogmatic -Un-".

-The 3rd movement is a single called Ugly.
-The release date was November 18, 2015.

-The 4th movement is another tour called "Dogmatic -Due-".
-It started on December 1, 2015, and ended on January 24, 2016.

-The 5th movement was revealed on last year's December to be the DOGMATIC tour final, which was held at Yoyogi National Gymnasium on February 28, 2016.

-The 6th movement was revealed on the same day to be another single release entitled Undying.
-It was released on April 27, 2016.
-Following this in the "Dogmatic" tour the Gazette went to the U.S. and Canada for the first time in their careers for live performances as the 7th movement.
-After the U.S. and Canada, the band is touring in Taiwan and China (as the 8th Movement) and in France, Germany, Finland and Russia (as the 9th Movement).

-The 10th movement is announced to be the release of the DVD containing the "Dogmatic -Final-" live following the announcement of the 11th movement to be a standing live tour inside Japan.
-The tour is titled "Dogmatic -Another Fate-".
+After their 13th anniversary, the Gazette announced a musical cycle called Project: Dark Age consisting of 13 movements, including the overture and a grand finale.
+The 1st movement was their latest album, Dogma, while the 2nd was a tour promoting it, Dogmatic -Un-.
+The 3rd movement was the release of a single titled "Ugly" on November 18, 2015.
+The 4th movement was a tour, Dogmatic -Due-, that started on December 1, 2015, and ended on January 24, 2016.
+The 5th movement was the Dogmatic tour finale, which was held at Yoyogi National Gymnasium on February 28, 2016.
+The 6th was the single "Undying", released on April 27, 2016.
+Following this, the Dogmatic tour took the Gazette to the U.S. and Canada for the first time in their career, where the live performances were the 7th movement.
+The 8th and 9th movements were Asian and European tours, respectively, that saw them visit Taiwan, China, France, Germany, Finland and Russia.
+The 10th movement was the release of a DVD containing the Dogmatic tour's finale, while the 11th was a standing live tour in Japan titled Dogmatic -Another Fate-.

 The Gazette performed at Knotfest Japan in November 2016.